Taccia Cha

 Performance in the pen:

-Cleaning was easy and the water ran clear with a routine flush.
+Cleaning was easy, and the water ran clear with a routine soak and flush with no visible color or residue remaining in the barrel or nib units.

 • Performance on paper: 10/10